 He thought, I’d better, I don’t need another passenger.

 The driver’s console was still on, and there were snack wrappers and empty water bottles scattered in the passenger footwell.

 Avril walked along the side of the car, looking for anything to explain the problem.
 It hovered on air cushions, and none of the readouts on the driver’s console reported any problems.
 Avril looked up when he realized the stranger had gone quiet.

 He’d removed his round glasses and cleaned them on the hem of his colorful floral shirt.
 Small dark eyes were fixed on Avril, and Avril felt a shiver of premonition.

-He reached into his pocket to reassure himself the car remote was still there.
+He reached into his pocket to reassure himself his AI was still there.

 The stranger spoke again, and the premonition melted away.

 “Listen, my water ran out yesterday.
 I hate to impose, but are you carrying extra?”

 Avril pointed at the side of his car and said, “There’s a tank behind that panel.”